What is a "rate lock period"?

-A rate "lock" or "commitment" is a lender's promise to lock in a specific interest rate and a specific number of points for you for a specified period of time during your application process.
-This prevents you from getting through your whole application process and finding out at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a lender's promise to freeze a particular interest rate and a specific number of points for you for a specified period of time while your application is processed.
+This keeps you from going through your whole application process and discovering at the end that the interest rate has risen higher.

 More Ways to Save on Interest

-There are other ways to get a good rate, in addition to choosing a shorter rate lock period.
-The bigger down payment you can make, the better your interest rate will be, since you will have more equity from the beginning.
-You could choose to pay points to improve your rate for the loan term, meaning you pay more up front.
-One strategy that makes financial sense for some is to pay points to bring the rate down over the life of the loan.
-You will pay more up front, but you will come out ahead in the long run.
+There are more ways to get a good rate, besides opting for a shorter rate lock period.
+The bigger the down payment, the smaller your interest rate will be, as you will have more equity from the beginning.
+You can pay points to lower your interest rate over the life of the loan, meaning you pay more initially.
+One strategy that is a good option for some is to pay points to improve the interest rate over the term of the loan.
+You will pay more initially, but you will come out ahead in the end.

 Mortgage Questions?